Different Types of Elections

 Local Council Elections

-Merthyr Tydfil County Borough Council has 11 electoral divisions to which a total of 33 councillors are elected via the first past the post election method.
-Elections to the one community council in Bedlinog is generally combined with the county borough election.
+Merthyr Tydfil County Borough Council has 11 Wards to which a total of 30 councillors are elected via the first past the post election method.
+Elections to the one community council in Bedlinog and Trelewis is generally combined with the county borough election.

-The most recent Local Council Election was held in December 2019
+The most recent Local Council Election was held in May 2022.
+The next election will take place in May 2027.

 UK Parliamentary Election